What are School Governors?

 - Headteachers are governors by right (ex officio) for as long as they are in post unless they choose to opt out.

 Maria Herbert is Head of School at Arreton and an Associate Member.
 She is invited to attend and contribute to all governing body and committee meetings.
 Maria entered the teaching profession in 1986.
-She has taught in a variety of school across the island and joined Arreton 15 years ago.
-During this time Maria has taken on increasing amounts of responsibility including SENCO and became Head of School in September 2017.
-Maria is committed to the school and works tirelessly to ensure all of the children and their families fill valued, supported and are able to reach their full potential.
+She has taught in a variety of schools across the island and joined Arreton 15 years ago.
+During this time Maria has taken on increasing amounts of responsibility including SENCO and became Head of School in September 2017 and full Headteacher in September 2020.
+Maria is committed to the school and works tirelessly to ensure all of the children and their families feel valued, supported and are able to reach their full potential.
 Maria firmly believes in providing children with as many experiences as possible so allowing all to shine and achieve.
 Maria is very proud to work at Arreton and be part of the continuing journey.

-Marilyn Larkin is an Associate Member, Chair of the Learning Committee and co-ordinator of the governor monitoring programme at Oakfield.
+Marilyn Larkin is a Foundation Governor.
+She is the Chair of the Education & Standards Committee and co-ordinator of the governor monitoring programme at Oakfield.
 She has been involved in education since 1972, was a primary school teacher for 40 years and part of the Senior Leadership Team at her last school where she held a TLR (Teaching and Learning Responsibility) for Religious Education (“RE”), Collective Worship and English as an Additional Language.
 She has been a TESOL (Teaching English to Speakers of Other Languages) tutor who worked in adult Education and abroad in Brazil, Democratic Republic of Congo and China.
 She was a member of the S.A.C.R.E (Standing Advisory Council for RE) for Southend Borough.
 Since retiring to IOW she is a member of the Open the Book team which provides Christian based assemblies in Newport primary schools.

 Jane Page is a Foundation Governor and co-ordinator of the governor monitoring programme at Arreton.
-She is a member of the Community, Care and Partnerships Committee.
-She has been a Foundation Governor in the Arreton and Oakfield Federation since 2015, after retiring from a student focussed role in Further Education.
+She is a member of the Education & Standards Committee.
+She has been a Foundation Governor for The Arreton & Oakfield Federation since 2015, after retiring from a student focussed role in Further Education.
 She is also an education and learning volunteer at Osborne House and is part of the team that leads special sessions for schools.
 She regularly volunteers at Arreton with the older children and is responsible for monitoring the governor visits at Arreton.

-Each of the three committees (LC, LMO and CCP) has specific governors as permanent members but all governors are entitled and encouraged to attend any committee meetings if they wish.
+Each of the two committees (Resources and Education & Standards) has specific governors as permanent members but all governors are entitled and encouraged to attend any committee meetings if they wish.